James River: James River and Kanawha Canal

 The James River was considered a route for transport of produce from the Ohio Valley.
 The James River and Kanawha Canal was built for this purpose, to provide a navigable portion of the Kanawha River, a tributary of the Ohio River.
 For the most mountainous section between the two points, the James River and Kanawha Turnpike was built to provide a portage link for wagons and stagecoaches.
 However, before the canal could be fully completed, in the mid-19th century, railroads emerged as a more practical technology and eclipsed canals for economical transportation, ending the canal's progress at Eagle Rock.
 The Chesapeake and Ohio Railway (C&O) was completed between Richmond and the Ohio River at the new city of Huntington, West Virginia by 1873, dooming the canal's economic prospects.
 In the late-19th century, the Richmond and Alleghany Railroad was laid along the eastern portion of the canal's towpath, and became part of the C&O within 10 years.
 In modern times, this rail line is used primarily in transporting West Virginia coal to export coal piers at Newport News.

 Kepone contamination

 During the 1960s and 1970s, mishandling and dumping of the insecticide Kepone, the brand name for chlordecone, resulted in the contamination of large stretches of the James River estuary downstream of the Allied Signal Company and LifeSciences Product Company plants in Hopewell, Virginia.
 Because of the pollution, sections of the river were considered "dead" and unfit for human use, and many businesses and restaurants along the river suffered economic losses.
 In December 1975 Virginia Governor Mills Godwin Jr. shut down the James River to fishing for 100 miles, from Richmond to the Chesapeake Bay.
 This ban remained in effect for 13 years, until efforts to clean up the river began to show results.
-A decade of accumulated silt, lying above the contaminated riverbed, helped to reduce levels of the chemical.
+A decade's worth of accumulated silt, lying above the contaminated riverbed, helped to reduce levels of the chemical.